 Donna Mancini, Dean of International Academic Programs, can advise you about your options.
 She may be reached at 610-896-1230, by email at email@example.com, or in Chase 217.

 - I was assaulted a few years ago, what are my options now?Open or Close

 Normally, Haverford requires that complaints of sexual misconduct be made within one year of the incident in question.
 The Dean of the College, however, may extend this time limitation at her sole discretion.
 Regardless of whether a complaint has been made within one year, all of the support systems and resources at Haverford for students who have experienced sexual misconduct will be made available.

 - Who can put me in touch with the police?Open or Close

-Nora Nelle, the Associate Director of Safety and Security, has expertise in the area of rape and sexual assault.
-She can help refer you to the correct police department - either the Haverford Township Police or Lower Merion Police.
-Nora can also tell you what to expect from a police investigation and advise you throughout the process.
+Ed Eggles, Detective Lieutenant and Lil Burroughs, Director of Operations at Bryn Mawr and Haverford Colleges have expertise in the area of rape and sexual assault.
+They can help refer you to the correct police department - either the Haverford Township Police or Lower Merion Police.
+Ed or Lil can also tell you what to expect from a police investigation and advise you throughout the process.

 - I don't want to press charges now, can I do so at a later point?Open or Close

 A sexual assault evidence collection kit may be administered at a hospital by a licensed Sexual Assault Nurse Examiner (SANE) or forensic examiner.
 A “rape kit” involves a process of collecting DNA evidence that may have been left by the perpetrator.
 If you do choose to undergo a rape kit, you are not required to cooperate with law enforcement or pursue criminal charges.
 However, only DNA evidence collected by a rape kit is admissible in court.